Estimated Reading Time: 10 Minutes

 2) Put on your favourite music and dance along when cleaning, cooking and doing housework

-Dancing burns lots of calories, it engages all muscle groups and, the more you move around, the more calories you'll burn and the more areas you'll tone up.
-This will benefit your legs, arms, shoulders, stomach... the lot!
-It really does provide a whole body aerobic workout.
+Dancing burns lots of calories, it engages all muscle groups and, the more you move around, the more calories you’ll burn and the more areas you’ll tone up.
+This will benefit your legs, arms, shoulders, stomach… the lot!
+It really does provide a whole-body aerobic workout.

-Invite some friends round for a party, or put on your favourite tunes to dance to whilst cleaning.
-Better still join a Zumba class and you'll burn even more!
-Obviously, the amount of calories you'll burn depends on your energy expenditure, how much dancing you actually do to the music, and the amount of time you do it for.
+Invite some friends around for a party, or put on your favourite tunes to dance to whilst cleaning.
+Better still join a Zumba class and you’ll burn even more!
+Obviously, the amount of calories you’ll burn depends on your energy expenditure, how much dancing you actually do to the music, and the amount of time you do it for.

-Fitness Equivalent: Performing a kneeling vacuum exercise for 37 minutes can burn up to 126
+Fitness Equivalent: Performing a kneeling vacuum exercise for 37 minutes can burn up to 126 calories.

-Just 25mins burns 104 calories in men and 69 calories in women.
-Plus, the more adventurous you are, the more you'll move around and tone different areas of your body.
+Just 25 mins burns 104 calories in men and 69 calories in women.
+Plus, the more adventurous you are, the more you’ll move around and tone different areas of your body.

-Fitness Equivalent: Swimming for 15 minutes burns up to 119 calories (based on someone who
+Fitness Equivalent: Swimming for 15 minutes burns up to 119 calories (based on someone who weighs 150 lbs).

 5) Stand up and walk around when on the phone